 Dozens of new shifts are available every day for Kitchen Porters.
 Download the Brigad application and get shifts straight to your phone!
 Choose When & Where You Work.

-Kitchen Porter: job description, salary, training, and latest mission offers
+Kitchen Porter: job description, salary, training

 In the hospitality sector, Kitchen Porters play a crucial role in restaurants, hotel Food & Beverage (F&B) operations, pubs, cafes, and catering operations.